 The National Curriculum

 Whilst at Lawdale Junior School, pupils study the subjects of the National Curriculum (English, Mathematics, ICT, Science, History, Geography, Art, Music and PE) and Religious Education at Key Stage 2.

 Copies of the National Curriculum are available on the internet and copies of our schemes of work are available on the school website.
 We use a variety of schemes of work for the different subjects.

 The main focus of the school is to raise standards in the core subjects of English, Mathematics, and Science whilst maintaining breadth and balance in the other subjects.
 To this end, all staff teach Literacy and Numeracy each day.
 There is also time to put aside for extra reading and writing activities.

 Religious Education is based upon the agreed syllabus as defined by the Tower Hamlets Standing Advisory Committee for Religious Education (SACRE).
 We also use the Discovery Scheme of Work.
-More details can be found on the school website.

 Parents have the right to withdraw their children from all or part of religious education and collective worship provided.
 Please discuss this with the Head teacher first as alternative provision would need to be made for him/her.